 Benefits of Buying a Boston Single-Family Home

-One of the biggest benefits you gain when you choose a single-family home in Boston is the privacy you’ll have.
+One of the biggest benefits you gain when you choose a single-family house in Boston is the privacy you’ll have.
 While a condo allows you to own, you don’t get to choose the neighbors in the building and you share walls, hallways, and other common spaces with them.
-A single-family home provides you with more privacy compared to a condo.
+It provides you with more privacy compared to a condo.

 You will also have some land you can call your own.
 This does mean mowing the grass and shoveling the snow, but if you like the idea of having a yard for your pets or children, a single-family home may be a better choice.

 In addition, some condo buildings are underfunded and the regular maintenance may not get done.
 This happens when owners fall behind on dues and have less of an impact in a larger condo building.

 With the right single-family home in Boston, you won’t have to pay any association dues.
 Condos come with association dues and so do neighborhoods with an HOA.
 However, you can choose a Boston neighborhood without an HOA and you won’t have to worry about this additional cost.

 There are several pros and cons of buying a single-family home or a condo in Boston.
 As stated before, there isn’t a right answer.
 Making the decision depends on what you want out of your home and where you prefer to live in Boston.